listplot3d/ChannelSigExplorer/README.md

     - edf+
 ---------------
 ## How to Run
+(With docs and sample data excluded, souce code size of this project is 1.38M)

 #### 1. Hardware requirement
   * this software is tested based on PC with metrics: 2.60Ghz CPU + 8G Memory + Win11 (no graphic card)
   * if with less hardware resource, e.g.2.0Ghz CPU + 4G Memory + Any OS, it should also be alright to run indicators in tutorial.
 But if you write own advanced indicators, or connect to new device, then it may change hardware requirements.